Vision Commission Publishes Draft Report: Call for Comments Now Open

-The Continuing Board Certification: Vision for the Future Commission (Commission) held its fourth in-person meeting on October 15-16 in Washington, DC.
-Focusing on its initial … Read more
+The Continuing Board Certification: Vision for the Future Commission (Commission) has posted its draft report for public comment.
+The comment period will run from Tuesday, … Read more

 Continuing Board Certification: Vision for the Future is a collaborative effort that brings together multiple stakeholders to envision a system that is responsive to the needs of those who rely on it and that is relevant, meaningful and of value to physicians.